 International Hydrographic Organization

 Calder, Brian, "Multi-algorithm Swath Consistency Detection for Multibeam Echosounder Data" (2007).
-Center for Coastal and Ocean Mapping.
+International Hydrographic Review.
 1035.